elidakirigo/Dreamshare-women-first-digital/README.md

 # DreamShare [![WFD Cypress Tests](https://github.com/elidakirigo/Dreamshare-women-first-digital/actions/workflows/Cypress.yml/badge.svg?event=push)](https://github.com/elidakirigo/Dreamshare-women-first-digital/actions/workflows/Cypress.yml)

 DreamShare is a dynamic and responsive web application designed to enhance travel experiences by connecting users with popular movies and celebrities.
-Built with Next.js, Tailwind CSS, and other modern tools, it offers seamless integration with third-party APIs to fetch live data and ensure optimal performance across devices. get the full responsive documentation from [here](responsiveness.md)
+Built with Next.js, Tailwind CSS, and other modern tools, it offers seamless integration with third-party APIs to fetch live data and ensure optimal performance across devices. get the full responsive documentation from [here](responsiveness.md). to get more on the project structure click [here](project-structure.md)

 ## Features